meetings/integration-docs/affiliate-installation/README.md

 ##### Button list markup

-Adding the following markup will create a list of meet me buttons for all users in the associated application backend:
+Adding the following markup will create a list of meet me buttons for all users in the associated application backend (currently only for the CSV listing backend):

     <script type="MTN/list"></script>